weekenthralling/jupyter-kernel-controller/README.md

 - Currently, only the startup script of the python kernel has been modified.
 When `KERNEL_LANGUAGE=python`, the socket port passed into the kernel can be customized.

+## License

+`Jupyter-Kernel-Controller` is distributed under the terms of the [Apache 2.0](https://spdx.org/licenses/Apache-2.0.html) license.